 When travellers referred to the Lviv International Airport it was usually in the context of either a twisted joke or a terrifying tale.
 Time changes; and in April 2012 Lviv will get the newly renovated Terminal.
 At the time of this issue going to print there were no much to tell about the new airport facilities, but we promise to make a full review of the newly opened ‘Lviv’ gateway’ in our Summer 2012 issue.

 Getting to town Follow the heard of fellow travellers through the terminal corridors to the waiting gauntlet of cabbies.
+The 70Hr fare to centre is relatively cheap for Ukraine, but the real bargain is by trolleybus 9 (1,25Hr) or marshrutka 48 (2Hr).

 It’s about 20 minutes by taxi and 40 by trolleybus/marshrutka on one of Ukraine’s bumpiest roads.